Albuquerque Distracted Driving Accident Attorney

 Teens and Texting

-According to a AAA poll, 61% of drivers between the ages of 16 and 17 admitted to engaging in risky driving behaviors, such as texting while behind the wheel and talking on their phones.
+According to a AAA poll, 61% of drivers between the ages of 16 and 17 admitted to engaging in risky driving behaviors, including texting while driving and talking on their phones.

 Teen drivers are also four times as likely to be involved in a crash or near-crash when talking or texting on a cell phone than adults, and a teen driver with just a single passenger in their car doubles the risk of getting into a fatal car accident.